-Following in the footsteps of hotel and airline loyalty programs, discount travel site Expedia has partnered with Citi to launch two new co-branded credit cards – the Expedia+ Card and the Expedia+ Voyager Card.
+Following in the footsteps of hotel and airline loyalty programs, discount travel site Expedia has partnered with Citi to launch two new co-branded credit cards – the Expedia+ Card and the Expedia+ Voyager Card (offers have expired).

 With their rewards program cardholders earn up to four points per dollar on travel related purchases, and receive 15,000-25,000 sign-up bonus points, based upon the card they sign up for.
 Points can be redeemed for flights and hotel stays booked through Expedia.com.
 There are no blackout dates and points do not expire as long as some are redeemed at least once every 18 months.